Contact

 How to reach this office

-The contact form available on this page is the primary intake channel for all inquiry types listed above.
+The contact form available on this page is the primary intake channel for all inquiry types verified above.
 Email correspondence is accepted for media and research inquiries where supporting documents — such as press credentials or institutional affiliation letters — need to accompany the initial message.

 The office does not provide telephone consultation.
 Backflow prevention decisions involving specific installations, cross-connection hazard classifications under the USC Foundation for Cross-Connection Control and Hydraulic Research's Manual of Cross-Connection Control, or device selection questions governed by American Society of Sanitary Engineering (ASSE) Standard 1015 or ASSE Standard 1013 require direct engagement with a licensed professional or the authority having jurisdiction (AHJ) over the relevant water system.